newt0/defaimint/pitch/elevenlabs-script.md

 From UX to capital to conviction — we simplify it all.

-Our goal?
-10,000× users.
+100× users.
 10,000× transactions.
-All starting from one mint.

----
+One mint.
+All on Solana.

 **Let’s Mint to DeFAI.**